signalfx/splunk-otel-collector/internal/receiver/prometheusremotewritereceiver/README.md

 ### SignalFx Gateway Compatibility Mode
 Turning on the `sfx_gateway_compatibility` configuration option will result in the following changes
-- It will transform histograms [into counters](https://github.com/signalfx/gateway/blob/main/protocol/prometheus/prometheuslistener.go#L98), suffixing the `le` to the metric name.
+- It will transform histograms [into counters](https://github.com/signalfx/gateway/blob/main/protocol/prometheus/prometheuslistener.go#L98).
-- It will transform quantiles (summaries) [into counters](https://github.com/signalfx/gateway/blob/main/protocol/prometheus/prometheuslistener.go#L98), suffixing `quantile` to the metric name.
+- It will transform quantiles (summaries) into gauges.
 - If the representation of a float could be expressed as an integer without loss, we will set it as an integer
 - If the representation of a sample is NAN, we will report an additional counter with the metric name [`"prometheus.total_NAN_samples"`](https://github.com/signalfx/gateway/blob/main/protocol/prometheus/prometheuslistener.go#LL190C24-L190C53)
 - If the representation of a sample is missing a metric name, we will report an additional counter with the metric name [`"prometheus.total_bad_datapoints"`](https://github.com/signalfx/gateway/blob/main/protocol/prometheus/prometheuslistener.go#LL191C24-L191C24)
 - Any errors in parsing the request will report an additional counter [`"prometheus.invalid_requests"`](https://github.com/signalfx/gateway/blob/main/protocol/prometheus/prometheuslistener.go#LL189C80-L189C91)
-- Metadata is IGNORED
+- Metadata from the `prompb.WriteRequest` is **ignored**

 The following options from sfx gateway will not be translated
 - `"request_time.ns"` is no longer reported.  `obsreport` handles similar functionality.